-- It is experimentally found that - An induced emf gives rise to a current whose magnetic field opposes the original change in flux → This is known as Lenz's Law - In other words, an induced emf is always in a direction that opposes the original change in flux that caused it. - We can use Lenz's law to explain the following cases in the figures - First when the magnet is moving into the coil - The flux increases so the field inside the coil takes the opposite direction which then causes the current to flow clockwise - When the magnet is moving out - The flux decreases, so the field inside the coil takes the opposite direction to compensate causing the current to flow counter-clockwise - Which law is Lenz's law result of? - Energy conservation.
+- It is experimentally found that - An induced emf gives rise to a current whose magnetic field opposes the original change in flux → This is known as Lenz's Law - In other words, an induced emf is always in a direction that opposes the original change in flux that caused it. - We can use Lenz's law to explain the following cases in the figures - When the magnet is moving into the coil - Since the external flux increases, the field inside the coil takes the opposite direction to minimize the change and causes the current to flow clockwise - When the magnet is moving out - Since the external flux decreases, the field inside the coil takes the opposite direction to compensate the loss, causing the current to flow counter-clockwise - Which law is Lenz's law result of? - Energy conservation.
 Why?